Powerful owl: Conservation status

 These owls do not do as well in heavily developed areas or in monocultures even if the plantation is made up of a native tree.
 This is largely because its prey is dependent on native and diverse forests.

+In popular culture

+The Big Powerful Owl is an 8 m sculpture of a powerful owl in the Canberra suburb of Belconnen.